Care Instructions

 Heat and moisture

 Similarly, try not to get your animal wet, especially if you have a shaded, striped, or spotted beast.
 This means you can’t wash your animal.
 If your headdress gets very wet, use a highly absorbent cloth or paper towel to gently dab the excess water dry (do not rub), then allow the piece to air dry.
-Avoid using an air dryer or a heater, and never ever put synthetic fur in a dryer.
+Avoid using an blow dryer or a heater, and never ever put synthetic fur in a dryer.
 It’s best to allow the animal to dry slowly.
 If you do however live in a very humid location, you may utilize a heater or blow-dryer granted you keep the heat source far away and that you make sure it is not heating the fur.

 Brushing